Every New Full Week International Adventure Travel Trip Booked will receive 50ct. hand select flies for your destination $325.00+ value!

 Once on the island, you will go through customs and purchase your fishing license.
 This is payable upon arrival at the airport and is $50 US dollars, as well as Australian dollars, are accepted.
 A departure tax of $20+/- is payable at the airport upon departure.
 There are no credit card facilities on the island, and a single ATM is at the ANZ Bank in the village of London, so it is advisable to carry some cash.

-Once outside of customs you will be met by Jacob Teem (owner of the lodge) who will take care of your transfer to the lodge (about 30 minutes).
-Once there you will receive a brief orientation from Jacob, then check into your room and get ready for fishing the next day!
+Once outside of customs you will be met by one of the head guides, who will take care of your transfer to the lodge (about 30 minutes).
+Once there you will receive a brief orientation from the head guide, then check into your room and get ready for fishing the next day!
 Note: When entering the country you will need to fill out a customs form.
 This form will ask for the name of the place where you will be staying.
 The name of the lodge is “Ikari House”.

 How to Get There